 At its core, Wayfind is a service provider and connector – it provides free business legal services to Washington nonprofits that cannot afford to pay for legal services.
 By providing free legal assistance to nonprofits, Wayfind enables innovative nonprofit ideas to emerge and help nonprofits establish long-term stability and help strengthen communities.
 Wayfind also provides pro bono legal consultation to low-income microentrepreneurs in King and Snohomish Counties through our Microenterprise Legal Clinics.

 In addition to providing pro bono services, Wayfind educates.
-Wayfind provides affordable legal training to lawyers and nonprofit staff so they can be effective volunteers.
-It educates nonprofits so they have the tools necessary to determine when they need legal assistance.
+Wayfind provides affordable legal training to lawyers so they can be effective volunteers.
+Our trainings also help educate nonprofit staff, so they have the tools necessary to determine when they need legal assistance.

 Community matters, and Wayfind is dedicated to helping community organizations and microentrepreneurs access much needed legal services so that they can continue to fulfill their important missions.
 We’re proud to be a community partner, and look forward to working with and for you.